JairParra/Dating_Rental_Database_Project/user_interface/README.md

   Age interval :  1)20~25 2) 25~30 3) 30~35

   5. *Visualization_5*: Donut Plot of statues for applications: Pending, Approved, Rejected, which helps to monitor managers’ workload.

+### connection_example.py
+- `connection_example.py`: Contains an example script showing how to connect to, execute queries in the database and fetch the results.

+### database.ini
+- Text file containing database configuration parameters.